Regulation of Medicine

 Please note: if unsecured PHI data was breached during the attack, you may have reporting obligations under HIPAA.
 A forensic IT investigation and consultation with MagMutual can help you make that determination.

 Step 6: Keep everyone in your organization informed while the issue is being resolved.

 Many organizations make the decision whether to pay a ransom in consultation with the FBI, their IT vendor and insurance carrier.
 It’s very important to verify who will be receiving the ransom payment.
-The U.S. government maintains a list of sanctioned organizations, and paying a ransom to a person or entity on the list may be illegal.
-For example, if the ransom message demands payment in the cryptocurrency Monero, it is more likely the hacker is on the list because of an affiliation with a terrorist organization or other threat to the United States.
+The U.S. government maintains a list of sanctioned organizations and paying a ransom to a person or entity on the list may be illegal.
+For example, if the ransom message demands payment in the cryptocurrency Monero, it is likely the hacker is on the sanctioned list because of an affiliation with a terrorist organization or other threat to the United States.

 In addition, HHS and the FBI advise against paying the ransom in most cases.
-Payment does not guarantee your files will be unencrypted and returned, and your organization runs the risk of further extortion because the hacker knows you will pay.
+Payment does not guarantee that your files will be unencrypted and returned, and your healthcare organization runs the risk of further extortion because the hacker knows you will pay.

 - HealthcareITNews – So You've Been Hit with a Ransomware Attack.
 What Now?

 - DOJ – Attorney General William P. Barr Announces Publication of Cryptocurrency Enforcement Framework